agentmorris/camera-trap-vehicle-classifier/README.md

 ## Sample images

 These images are included here to capture the gestalt of what this classifier is trained on.
 The classifier is trained only on the cropped vehicles, not on the entire images.
 These are visualizations of the classifier output on the original images.
+Image credit Robin Naidoo, World Wildlife Fund.

 ### car/truck